elchrisso-com/elchrisso-com.github.io/index.md

 ### **Saturday 2 August**
 - Wedding @ Bodin Kirke at 1.30pm
-- Dinner next to the church at 4pm,
+- Dinner (Wedding Breakfast) next to the church at 4pm
-- Reception party to start at 8pm
+- Reception party to start at 7.30 / 8pm
 - Reception party to end @ approx 4am on 3 August

 ## **FAQ**